cltl/ma-communicative-robots/data/test-scenes/README.md

 In addition to the meta data, the JSON file of the scenario provides an overview of all the data files in the folder and their grounding to the spatial and temporal containers.
 These data files represent all the recorded signals in the scenario as its content.
 Each of these content file is further described in specific JSON files.

 ## Content
 The content of the scenario is represented by a series of files in the scenario folder representing the data in different modalities.
 In the above example, we have separate files for the conversations, a video stream of the interaction, images of scenarios, and audio files.
 Each modality has a JSON file that describes the data that contain signals and any interpretation of the signal in the form of an annotation.
 Any signal is grounded in the spatial and temporal container using specific data elements in the JSON file.
-Similarly, the

 Although the data can be streamed as in video and audio, any system needs to define units within the stream to interpret states and changes between these states.
-Therefore, we can represent the scenario by the video itself or by a collection of stills in the form of images taken at different time points.
+Therefore, we can not only represent a scenario by the video but also through a collection of stills in the form of images taken at different time points, as a collection of audio files for speech interaction or as the transcribed text of the audio to represent a dialogue.

-Through the spatial and temporal grounding of each signal, we can organise all data as a two dimensional matrix with the rows presenting temporal units and each modality as a signal column with possible data elements for each row.
-The next example shows a temporal ruler with 6 time points and 4 modalities of signals grounded to these units:
+Through the spatial and temporal grounding of each of these data files (treated as a signal), they can be organised through a a two dimensional matrix (T x M), where T is the temporal ruler segmenting time in Tn units and M is a series of modalities with data files at the time points in the ruler.
+The next example shows such a Matrix with a temporal ruler of 6 time points and 4 modalities of signals grounded to these units:

 ```
 time | video | audio | text  | image |